-If you decide to use a dedicated short code, you'll then have to make a decision between a vanity short code, and non-vanity short code.
-A vanity short code is 5-6 digits, and they're specifically selected by a brand.
-Usually vanity short codes are selected over non-vanity short codes, because they're easier for consumers to remember.
-A vanity short code will cost $1,000/month, where a non-vanity short code will cost $500/month.
+If you decide to use a dedicated short code, you’ll then have to make a decision between a vanity short code, and non-vanity short code.
+A vanity short code is 5-6 digits, and they’re specifically selected by a brand.
+Usually vanity short codes are selected over non-vanity short codes, because they’re easier for consumers to remember.
+Vanity short code pricing will cost $1,000/month, where non-vanity short code pricing will cost $500/month.

 Lease vs. Buy

 We’re constantly asked the question here at the Short Code Directory if people can buy a short code, rather than lease a short code.
 The question is understandable, as a dedicated vanity short code is not cheap, as a lease will cost annually $12,000.
 Unfortunately here in the United States, the only option you have is to lease the short code, as there are no options to buy short codes.
 The Short Code Registry permits short code leases to be monthly, quarterly, biannual or annual.

 Short Code Payment Methods

 The Short Code Registry permits short code owners to pay for their short code leases with a credit card, electronic funds transfer (EFT), or even a check.